OldManUmby/Sundered-Shadows/Manuscript/01-Characters/10-Origin.md

 # CHARACTERS

-This section contains rules for creating a player character (PC).
+This section contains rules for generating a player character (PC).
+Follow the steps below.

+1. Choose a race and lineage.
+Record traits and prime requisite.
+2. Choose a class and archetype.
+Record features and spells.
+3. Choose a background and experience.
+Record skillsets and tools.
+4. Generate ability scores and prime requisites.
+Record ability modifiers.
+5. Generate coinage and select starting gear.
+Record gear and resources.
+6. Complete all remaining character details.

 ## Abilities